PlatONnetwork/docs/docs/PlatON命令行工具.md

 ## Common rpc commands

 - Description
-  - The rpc port is changed according to the actual startup command, the default is:6789
+  - The rpc port is changed according to the actual startup command and the default is 6789

 ### admin

-- View the current node data directory
+- View the data directory of the current node

   ```bash
   platon attach http://localhost:6789 -exec admin.datadir